Gbadebo-Oluwarimi/Attendifi/README.md

 - **face_recognition** for simplifying the face detection and recognition process.
 - **Python** for being a versatile programming language suitable for AI and machine learning projects.

----

-This README provides detailed setup instructions, technical insights, and usage guidelines to assist users in deploying and understanding the Facial Recognition Attendance System.